metabase/metabase/docs/questions/query-builder/expressions/concat.md

 ### Spreadsheets

-If our sample data is in a spreadsheet where "City" is in column A, and "Country" in column B, we can create a third column "Location" like this,
+If our sample data is in a spreadsheet where "City" is in column A, and "Country" in column B, we can create a third column "Location" like this:

 ```
 =CONCATENATE(A2, ", ", B2)